natharyan/CS-2467-CV-Final-Project/README.md

 Week 3: Incremental Reconstruction(Incremental SFM), Dense Reconstruction, and Final Presentation

-Incremental Image Addition: *(Manya)*
-Implement an image addition loop where new images are added based on overlapping 2D-3D correspondences.
-Estimate the new camera pose using PnP (Perspective-n-Point) with RANSAC.
-Triangulate new points and integrate them into the existing 3D model.
+Incremental Image Addition: *(Manya) and (Aryan)* Implement an image addition loop where new images are added based on overlapping 2D-3D correspondences. *(done)* Estimate the new camera pose using PnP (Perspective-n-Point) with RANSAC.
+Triangulate new points and integrate them into the existing 3D model. *(done)*
-Output: Incremental 3D point cloud with more views added.
+Output: Incremental 3D point cloud with more views added. *(done)*
 Deliverables: Visualize step-by-step growth of the 3D model.

 Bundle Adjustment(on each incremwent perform bundle adjustment to refine the camera parameters and 3D points):